 A cat's nose leather may be of any color, including black and pink, or even a combination of colors.
 The nostrils should be free of mucus, and not "runny."
-Although a cat may sometimes sneeze because of allergies or dust, continuous, severe sneezing, sometimes accompanied by gagging, is an indication he may have some foreign body embedded in his nasal passage.
-So is a cat pawing at its nose.
-This is more common with cats allowed outdoors, who may have swallowed or inhaled a foxtail or sharp blade of grass, and it is considered a veterinary emergency.
+Although a cat may sometimes sneeze because of allergies or dust, continuous, severe sneezing, sometimes accompanied by gagging, is an indication that they may have some foreign body embedded in a nasal passage.
+So is a cat pawing at its nose?
+This is more common with cats allowed outdoors, who may have swallowed or inhaled a foxtail or sharp blade of grass.
+This is considered a veterinary emergency.

 A Healthy Cat's Mouth

 Like its nose, a healthy cat's mouth and lips may be pink or black.
 Sometimes as cats age, their previously pink lips may develop black pigment spots, which is normal.
 The normal color of a healthy cat's gums and the roof of the mouth is a light pink.
 Very pale gums or bright pink, irritated gums, especially in tandem with other symptoms, should be checked by a veterinarian.